Ashmit-A-Rawat/FE-phy-minipro/README.md

-# 📘 FE MPR
+# 📘 STUDYSTREAM CLONE

-**FE MPR** is a modern, responsive landing page designed to promote a collaborative learning platform.
+ It is a modern, responsive landing page designed to promote a collaborative learning platform.
 Built using **HTML**, **Tailwind CSS**, and **JavaScript**, the webpage provides a clean, engaging user experience aimed at encouraging users to register, join study rooms, and connect with the community.

 ---